 As all the doctors we spoke to agreed, there is no “winner” when comparing the two fillers.
 The choice of which one to use comes down to the patients’ needs and the type of results they seek.

 “Radiesse provides instant improvement.
 Sculptra works only as a stimulatory filler.
-It is excellent for large areas but must be done over a series of treatments taking four to six months to achieve total correction,” notes Spring House, PA dermatologist Margo Weishar.
-“However, once correction has been reached it tends to last longer than other fillers and require less maintenance.
+It is excellent for large areas but must be done over a series of treatments taking four to six months to achieve total correction,” notes Spring House, PA dermatologist Margo Weishar, MD.
+“However, once correction has been reached, it tends to last longer than other fillers and require less maintenance.
 Patients may also use Radiesse for instant improvement and combine with Scultptra for a slower gradual change.”

-“We lose 1 percent of collagen each year and both Sculptra Aesthetic and Radiesse can help reverse that.
-Off label, in my practice, Sculptra has been fantastic particularly for cellulite improvement for which many energy devices underperform.” —Chicago dermatologist Gabriel J. Martinez-Diaz, MD
+“We lose one percent of collagen each year and both Sculptra Aesthetic and Radiesse can help reverse that.
+Off label, in my practice, Sculptra has been fantastic, particularly for cellulite improvement for which many energy devices underperform.” —Chicago dermatologist Gabriel J. Martinez-Diaz, MD

 “Sculptra Aesthetic can mimic and replace volume loss in structures such as bone and fat, as well as improve skin texture.
 In general layman’s terms, I would characterize Sculptra as more of a ‘liquid facelift’ and Radiesse as an implant, providing sturdy reproducible results.” —Fort Lauderdale dermatologist Igor Chaplik, MD